The Power Conversion Middleware provides a solid solution to design power convertors easily.

 }

-The ramp generator updates the mtb_stc_pwrconv_ctx_t::ref value so that it always moves towards the mtb_stc_pwrconv_ctx_t::targ value with the steps defined by mtb_stc_pwrconv_t::rampStep based on Ramp update period and Ramp slope parameters configurable in the PCC tool:
+The ramp generator updates the mtb_stc_pwrconv_ctx_t::ref value to always move towards the target value (see myPwrConv_set_target), using the calculated ramp step based on the Ramp update period and Ramp slope parameters configurable in the PCC:

 Synchronous Start

-When there are multiple instances with the same switching frequencies, there might be a need to start them simultaneously with specified phase shift, to avoid the control loop execution overlapping.
-In this case the 'Initial phase' parameter could be used:
+For multiple instances with the same Control Loop periods, they may be started simultaneously with a specified control loop phase shift, to avoid the control loop ISR execution overlapping.
+In this case, use the 'Control loop phase shift' parameter:

 in conjunction with a generated pwrconv_start() function (common for all the instances) instead of regular instance-based [instance_name]_start() functions: